R Scott Meyers Sells 1,000 Shares of PDC Energy, Inc. (NASDAQ:PDCE) Stock

-PDC Energy, Inc. (NASDAQ:PDCE) CFO R Scott Meyers sold 1,000 shares of the stock in a transaction dated Tuesday, February 1st.
-The stock was sold at an average price of $58.84, for a total transaction of $58,840.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+PDC Energy, Inc. (NASDAQ:PDCE) CFO R Scott Meyers sold 1,000 shares of the stock in a transaction on Tuesday, February 1st.
+The stock was sold at an average price of $58.84, for a total value of $58,840.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.

 R Scott Meyers also recently made the following trade(s):

-The company also recently declared a quarterly dividend, which was paid on Wednesday, December 29th.
-Shareholders of record on Friday, December 17th were issued a dividend of $0.12 per share.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, December 29th.
+Investors of record on Friday, December 17th were paid a $0.12 dividend.
 The ex-dividend date of this dividend was Thursday, December 16th.
-This represents a $0.48 annualized dividend and a yield of 0.79%.
-PDC Energy’s payout ratio is 117.07%.
+This represents a $0.48 dividend on an annualized basis and a yield of 0.78%.
+PDC Energy’s dividend payout ratio is presently 117.07%.

-Several hedge funds have recently made changes to their positions in PDCE.
-FMR LLC grew its position in shares of PDC Energy by 73.9% during the 2nd quarter.
-FMR LLC now owns 2,680,264 shares of the energy producer’s stock worth $122,729,000 after buying an additional 1,139,247 shares during the period.
-Goldman Sachs Group Inc. grew its position in shares of PDC Energy by 54.4% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 1,698,417 shares of the energy producer’s stock worth $77,770,000 after buying an additional 598,367 shares during the period.
-LSV Asset Management grew its position in shares of PDC Energy by 212.9% during the 3rd quarter.
-LSV Asset Management now owns 875,584 shares of the energy producer’s stock worth $41,493,000 after buying an additional 595,725 shares during the period.
-Lord Abbett & CO.
-LLC grew its position in shares of PDC Energy by 31.7% during the 3rd quarter.
-Lord Abbett & CO.
-LLC now owns 1,819,379 shares of the energy producer’s stock worth $86,220,000 after buying an additional 437,502 shares during the period.
-Finally, State Street Corp grew its position in shares of PDC Energy by 9.8% during the 2nd quarter.
-State Street Corp now owns 4,635,602 shares of the energy producer’s stock worth $212,264,000 after buying an additional 415,024 shares during the period.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Quadrant Capital Group LLC increased its stake in PDC Energy by 55.8% in the fourth quarter.
+Quadrant Capital Group LLC now owns 511 shares of the energy producer’s stock valued at $25,000 after acquiring an additional 183 shares during the last quarter.
+Moors & Cabot Inc. bought a new position in PDC Energy in the third quarter valued at $26,000.
+O Shaughnessy Asset Management LLC increased its stake in PDC Energy by 258.8% in the third quarter.
+O Shaughnessy Asset Management LLC now owns 1,019 shares of the energy producer’s stock valued at $48,000 after acquiring an additional 735 shares during the last quarter.
+Healthcare of Ontario Pension Plan Trust Fund increased its stake in PDC Energy by 282.0% in the second quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,673 shares of the energy producer’s stock valued at $77,000 after acquiring an additional 1,235 shares during the last quarter.
+Finally, Gradient Investments LLC boosted its position in PDC Energy by 12.4% during the fourth quarter.
+Gradient Investments LLC now owns 2,478 shares of the energy producer’s stock valued at $121,000 after buying an additional 274 shares during the period.

-A number of research firms have recently commented on PDCE.
-Wells Fargo & Company increased their target price on shares of PDC Energy from $58.00 to $63.00 and gave the stock an “overweight” rating in a report on Thursday, October 14th.
-Truist Financial raised their price objective on shares of PDC Energy from $72.00 to $75.00 and gave the company a “buy” rating in a report on Friday, January 14th.
-TD Securities raised their price objective on shares of PDC Energy from $64.00 to $66.00 and gave the company a “buy” rating in a report on Thursday, November 4th.
-Johnson Rice lowered shares of PDC Energy from a “buy” rating to an “accumulate” rating in a report on Thursday, October 28th.
-Finally, KeyCorp raised their price objective on shares of PDC Energy from $64.00 to $67.00 and gave the company an “overweight” rating in a report on Thursday.
+PDCE has been the topic of several recent research reports.
+Wells Fargo & Company increased their target price on PDC Energy from $58.00 to $63.00 and gave the stock an “overweight” rating in a research report on Thursday, October 14th.
+Zacks Investment Research downgraded PDC Energy from a “strong-buy” rating to a “hold” rating and set a $55.00 target price on the stock. in a research report on Tuesday, January 4th.
+KeyCorp upped their price target on shares of PDC Energy from $64.00 to $67.00 and gave the stock an “overweight” rating in a report on Thursday.
+TD Securities upped their price target on shares of PDC Energy from $64.00 to $66.00 and gave the stock a “buy” rating in a report on Thursday, November 4th.
+Finally, Johnson Rice cut shares of PDC Energy from a “buy” rating to an “accumulate” rating in a report on Thursday, October 28th.
 One equities research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $65.17.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $65.17.

 About PDC Energy